 Once you click on the date that is of interest to you, you will be taken to the following screen:

-This is where you find out how long the flights is, how many stops it will make and what the airline is.
+This is where you find out how long the flight is, how many stops it will make and what the airline is.

-As you can see on the left hand side of the screen you can filter out the results by the number of flights.
+As you can see on the left hand side of the screen you can filter down the results by the number of flights.
 I usually filter it down to 1 to 2 flights – but this will really depend upon where you are going and how much you want to save.
 If it’s a short flight you’ll probably want direct – whereas with longer flights you can really save some cash for having to take a few flights to reach your destination.

-Its not always about price, it is also often about time.
+It’s not always about the price though and you should factor in time.
 I won’t save $100 but cost myself an extra 10 hours in flight time.
 But maybe I will save $500 for an extra 2 hours of flight time.

 Remember to also consider who is the airline.
 Some airlines don’t offer any more than the seat on the plane and you need to pay extra to take luggage or for food, whereas other airlines offer all the bells and whistles.
 So again its silly to save $50 on an airfare with a basic airline when you will need to spend $70 to take your luggage and eat on the flight.

 Now when I’m looking at booking flights, I go through all the points in this step over and over again, taking note of the prices, to balance the best price, with the best flight time for my family.
-I play around with arrival cities and departure cities, one way and return flights, until I find the best airfare to suit our needs.
+I play around with arrival cities and departure cities, one way and return flights until I find the best airfare to suit our needs.

 Take your time at this step weighing up all the information you have gathered from the previous steps.
 I usually take a few hours to a few days on this step – depending upon the complexity of the itinerary.
 This is where you get value for your money.